 Ageing Europe - statistics on population developments

-It is projected that there will be more than half a million centenarians in the EU by 2050.
+It is projected that there will be close to half a million centenarians in the EU-27 by 2050.

-Women outnumber men at older ages within the EU population: in 2018, there were more than twice as many very old women (aged 85 years or more) as very old men.
+Women outnumber men at older ages within the EU-27 population: in 2019, there were more than twice as many very old women (aged 85 years or more) as very old men.